 This guide has some tips for how to succeed in a video interview to help you present your best self and leave a lasting impression, maximising your chances of landing the job you want:

-Make sure you are familiar with the video call platform that will be used for the interview.
-Popular video platforms include Zoom and Teams.
-Set up a practice call with a friend or family member if you need to.
+Set up a practice call with a friend or family member if necessary.
 That way you can make sure your internet connection is stable and powerful enough to get a good connection.
 This is also the time to check your camera, microphone and speakers are working well and are ready to go.

 Pick the location you want to use.
 The room should be well lit, and your background should look professional and tidy – the more neutral and distraction-free the better.
 Natural light is better than artificial light but if you do need lights, position them in front of you rather than creating glare behind your head.